 The bookstore will be closed until further notice except for online orders.
 (Updated 3/16/20)

 - How can I access post office services?

-The post office window will be open 10:00 am - 2:00 pm, on Tuesdays, Thursdays & Saturdays, with the exceptions of April 10-13 (closed for Easter Break).
+The post office window will be open 10:00 am - 2:00 pm, on Tuesdays and Thursdays.

 The inner campus mail courier will not be making any pickups or deliveries.
 If you have a special circumstance, please email firstname.lastname@example.org.
 Large mailings will need to be scheduled in order to staff accordingly.
 If a large shipment is expected, please let the mailroom staff know so they can watch for it.
 Shipments arriving via freight will still need to be coordinated with Physical Plant for delivery.
 The number for the post office is 815.939.5226.

 If a student has mail that they need forwarding, please note the following:

 - The post office can only forward UPS and USPS (except "junk" mail).